Gazania rigida: Description

 The linear-lanceolate leaves are usually pinnate with linear-to-elliptic lobes, but can sometimes also be simple.
 The upper leaf-surface is usually spinescent-to-rough, but can sometimes be smooth.
 Like many Gazania species, the leaf undersides are tomentose, and the lower leaf margins are spinescent-to-ciliate.
 (In contrast, the leaves of Gazania serrata are sticky and have more clearly serrated margins).

+Related species

 Gazania rigida is very similar to a number of other Gazania species, including Gazania serrata, Gazania krebsiana, Gazania pectinata and Gazania linearis among others.
 Species boundaries between these are not clear, and they are frequently confused in practice.